Imagination (Curtis Fuller album)

 Imagination is an album by American trombonist Curtis Fuller's Sextette recorded in 1959 and released on the Savoy label.
+Noted for being the first professional recording of pianist McCoy Tyner.

 Reception

 The Allmusic website awarded the album 4 stars stating "Although the material (other than the lone standard "Imagination") is unfamiliar, the chord changes inspire the players to create some fine solos.
 Easily recommended to hard bop fans lucky enough to find this album".